 Regardless of the image, the penalties that can and often are imposed tend to be severe.
-A person found guilty of such an offence will also be place on a Sexual Offender Register and be subject to restrictions on employment, place of residence etc for a considerable period of time.
+A person found guilty of such an offence will also be placed on a Sexual Offender Register and be subject to restrictions on employment, place of residence etc. for a considerable period of time.
 They may be subject to monitoring including electronic location devices being worn.

 We have successfully defended cases on the basis that the client did not have possession of the material, or that the material was not caught by the legislation.

 Factors taken into account in determining whether material is offensive include the standards of morality, decency and propriety generally accepted by reasonable adults, the literary, artistic or educational merit (if any) of the material, the journalistic merit if applicable and the general character of the material (including whether it is of a medical, legal or scientific character).

 Child pornography is a serious criminal offence with significant potential consequences if convicted.
 If you are the subject of this type of charge, or if your computer has been seized by police and is yet to be analysed, contact our accredited criminal law specialists for expert and confidential advice.